Joseph Schooling: Early life and family

 Schooling was born and raised in Singapore, being a fourth-generation Singaporean.
 He is the only child of May and Colin Schooling, and has Eurasian ancestry through his father.
 May was previously from Perak and had moved to Singapore to become a permanent resident, having also played professionally in tennis; while Colin, a businessman born in Singapore and educated at Raffles Institution, was a hurdler and water polo player who represented Singapore in softball.

 His grand-uncle was Lloyd Valberg, who took part in the 1948 Summer Olympics as Singapore's first Olympian.
 He was the one who inspired Schooling to participate in the Olympic Games.
 Schooling's great-grandfather was a British military officer who married a Portuguese-Eurasian in Singapore.

 Schooling's early years of education were spent at the Anglo-Chinese School (Junior) at Newton.
 He next attended Anglo-Chinese School (Independent) at Dover, before attending the Bolles School in 2009 at Jacksonville, Florida, United States.
-In 2010, Schooling started training under Sergio Lopez Miro, who later on in 2015 would become Singapore's national head coach.
+In 2010, Schooling started training under Sergio López Miró, who later on in 2015 would become Singapore's national head coach.
 In 2014, after completing high school, he enrolled at the University of Texas at Austin where he swam for Hall of Fame Coaches Eddie Reese and Associate Coach Kris Kubik.

-Schooling's father Colin died on 18 November 2021, aged 73.
+Colin Schooling died on 18 November 2021, aged 73.
 He had been undergoing treatment for cancer since June of that year.